 A hot spot is a moist, red,

 strong-smelling, infected area on the dog's skin.
 If you see your dog

-red area.
-You can treat hot spots yourself by keeping the infected area
+area.
+You can treat hot spots yourself:

+Most puppies and kittens have roundworms.
+Dogs can also get hookworms, whipworms, and tapeworms.
 Your vet can test babies and adults for worms.
-It is not very expensive to test and treat your pet for worms.
-If you are sure your dog has worms, you may save money by asking your vet for a wormer without a fecal test.
-Wormers can also be bought very cheaply at farm supply and some pet stores.
-Be sure you follow the package directions carefully.
+If you are sure your dog has worms, save money by asking your vet for a wormer without a fecal test.
+Wormers can be bought very cheaply at farm supply stores.

 NOTE: The information on this page is not meant to diagnose or prescribe for you.
 The decision to use, or not to use, any information on this page is the sole responsibility of the reader.
 Opinions expressed here are those of the site owner.